theGreatWhiteShark/thegreatwhiteshark.music.io/content/linux-audio/linux-sound-systems.md

 # The JACK sound server

-The [Jack](http://jackaudio.org/) sound server is the one of choice whenever you intend to establish a more sophisticated workflow.
+[Jack](http://jackaudio.org/) is the sound server of choice if you want to establish a more sophisticated workflow or intend to do some professional audio recording or production in Linux.
 It handles the access of the sound card via [callbacks](https://en.wikipedia.org/wiki/Callback_(computer_programming)), what not just reduces the overall latency significantly but also ensures that all the different programs in your effect chain will be called in order and are synchronized.
-So you can e.g. set your recording application as time master and your drum sequencer as slave.
-This way you will have a drum playback whenever you start your recording session without integrating it into the recording program itself.
+By connecting both your recording application and your drum sequencer as clients to the JACK servers, they will be perfectly synchronized and you will have a drum playback whenever you start your recording session without integrating it into the recording program itself.

 One of the most convenient ways to [configure JACK](http://libremusicproduction.com/articles/demystifying-jack-%E2%80%93-beginners-guide-getting-started-jack)